erling6232/imagedata/paper.md

 See the plugin architecture and main classes in \autoref{fig:plugins}.

 Plugins are defined using python's `entry_point` [@pythonEntryPoints] mechanism.
-The naming convention requires any plugin to advertise on the `imagedata_plugins` list.
+The naming convention requires any plugin to advertise itself on the `imagedata_plugins` list.

 ![Plugin architecture and main classes of the imagedata package.
 The Series class is subclassed from numpy.ndarray.